acerasoni/JavaScript-Projects/README.md

 # Setup Instructions

 Running the code is super easy.
-Simply clone/fork the repository and open the index.html from the project of choice in your browser.
-Alternatively, click on any project below.
+Simply click on the title for any of the projects below.

 ## [Raycasting](/raycasting/index.html)